PatrickCaminhas/Automobiles-Maintenance/README.md

 ## Languages and technologies
 In this work, the server package XAMPP and PHP in version 8.2.4, MariaDB in version 5.4.28, Bootstrap in version 5.3, Composer in version 2.5.8 and PHPUnit in version 10.2 were used.

+## How to use?
+First you must install the XAMPP<https://www.apachefriends.org/pt_br/index.html> suite of applications.